ChrstphrHll/npc_gen/students/Gabrila Retra.md

 ---
 # Gabrila Retra
 ### Description
-- Dwarf Druid from Aldercrown Empire
+- Dwarf Druid from Floating Island
 - 3rd year Diplomacy student in Treskal
 - short straight lighter blonde hair that's plain, Amber eyes, and Fair skin
 - Is Intrepid and Reactive, and has Contributing as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes